 With Emmanuel Macron beginning his tenure as president of France, talk has naturally turned to whether Britain needs its own radical centrist movement to stop the Tories.
 One man has quite clearly decided that he is the one to lead it.

 Chuka Umunna is friends with Emmanuel Macron – he’s been very keen to remind us of this over the last few weeks, getting all starry-eyed as he extols the virtues and praises the successes of the new French president.
-Macron has earned a lot of fans in Britain – unsurprisingly the majority come from the ideologically-aligned Liberal Democrats, including Tim Farron, Nick Clegg and Vince Cable, who have looked to his example in their own political campaigns.
-It is perhaps surprising, then, that the most praise has come from the Labour’s ostensibly social democratic Umunna.
+Macron has earned a lot of fans in Britain.
+Unsurprisingly the majority come from the ideologically-aligned Liberal Democrats, including Tim Farron, Nick Clegg and Vince Cable, who have looked to his example in their own political campaigns.
+It is perhaps surprising, then, that the most praise has come from the Labour Party’s ostensibly social democratic Umunna.

 This cross-channel sycophancy speaks to the crisis brewing within the Labour Party.
-How is it that Umunna, a man who seems to share more in common with Macron than McDonnell, cohabit a party with ‘hard’-left socialists?
+How is it that Chuka Umunna, a man who seems to share more in common with Macron than McDonnell, cohabits a party with ‘hard’-left socialists?
 It’s a question that many – not least Umunna himself – have been asking themselves, and it seems like he at least has found the answer, even if he’s only whispering it: a split.
-If it worked for Emmanuel Macron, he seems to be asking, why can’t it work for Chuka Umunna?
+If it worked for Emmanuel Macron, he seems to be asking, why can’t it work for me?

 Last week, in the wake of Macron’s accession to the presidency, Umunna penned an article for The Independent, and spoke on BBC radio, about the need to use Macron’s victory against conservatives and nationalists as a blueprint for the Labour Party.
 Praising his radical centrist, pro-European ideology, Umunna spoke of the need to seize the political centre-ground with a new, positive movement.
 This, he said, should be led by the Labour Party, and – more specifically – by Umunna himself.
 The man who once had his own Wikipedia page edited to call himself ‘Britain’s answer to Barack Obama’, quite evidently fancies himself as its leader.